shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-10-custom-sort.markdown

 excerpt: ""
 ---

-We can sort the array of integers in ruby easily,just by using the sort function.But what if we want to __sort array of arrays or array of objects__ etc.
+We can sort the array of integers in ruby easily, just by using the sort function.
+But what if we want to __sort array of arrays or array of objects__ etc.
-For this we need some thing where we can provide our sorting conditions.Ruby provide this functionality using __sort__ and __sort_by__ functions.
+For this we need some thing where we can provide our sorting conditions.
+Ruby provide this functionality using __sort__ and __sort_by__ functions.

 Lets take a example of array of arrays:
 {% highlight ruby %}